Home » Social proof » 7 Real Examples You Can Copy of Using Fear of Missing Out (FOMO) in Advertising

 Showing your audience what opportunities they have missed and what they’re about to miss (if they won’t take action now) is another FOMO technique.
-You are clearly telling potential buyers what are about to miss, and this works very well in most of the cases.
+You are clearly telling potential buyers what they are about to miss, and this works very well in most cases.

 This shows potential buyers that they have missed an opportunity and they can then switch to other hotels and will quickly reserve to avoid missing their favorite hotel again.

 When showing visitors what they have missed, it is essential to provide them with alternatives and guide them to take action quickly.